martinremy/wrf/doc/cmake/LIBS.md

 sudo apt-get install -y git cmake3 gfortran libnetcdf-dev libpng-dev libjasper-dev libmpich-dev
 ```

-After the installtion is complete, you can go back to [Build and Install WRF-CMake](README_CMAKE_INSTALL.md#build-and-install-wrf-cmake).
+After the installtion is complete, you can go back to [Build and Install WRF-CMake].

 ### 16.04 LTS (Xenial)
 To install all the required dependencies, including support for MPI, run the following commands from your terminal prompt: